Chart Color Schemes

 Educational outcomes in Salamander Bay fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 16.3%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.8%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.8%).
-Vocational credentials are prominent, with 43.2% of residents aged 15+ holding them - advanced diplomas at 11.8% and certificates at 31.4%.
+The area's university qualification rate is 16.3%, significantly lower than NSW's average of 32.2%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.8%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.8%).
+Trade and technical skills are prevalent, with 43.2% of residents aged 15 and above holding vocational credentials – advanced diplomas at 11.8% and certificates at 31.4%.

 Frequently Asked Questions - Education